AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   @property
   def length_drain_pipe(self):
-    """This function calculates the length of the drain pipe necessary so that the volume of 1 dump from the tipping bucket fills the drain pipe""" #NOTE: this adds an extra 1/2 inch of length to the drain pipe, could consider removing that h=(self.HG_per_dump).to(u.inch)
+    """This function calculates the length of the drain pipe necessary so that the volume of 1 dump from the tipping bucket fills the drain pipe""" h=(self.HG_per_dump).to(u.inch)
     return h

   @property
   def water_level_height(self):
     """This function determines the height of the water level in the reactor.
 The water level is supposed to be in line with the bottom of the drain pipe and the drain pipe is attached directly to the holding tank, so the water level is equal to the length of the drain pipe subtracted from the total height of the clear PVC pipe that serves as the UASB reactor"""
+    #NOTE: how much "safety" do we want here?
-    return self.UASB_height-self.length_drain_pipe
+    return self.UASB_height

   @property
   def volume_UASB(self):